-Stockton offers a Master of Arts in Criminal Justice degree and certificates in Administration and Leadership, Forensic Psychology, and Homeland Security.
+Stockton offers a Master of Arts in Criminal Justice degree in Administration and Leadership, Forensic Psychology, and Homeland Security, and Justice Studies.
+Post graduate certificates in Administration and Leadership, Forensic Psychology, and Homeland Security are also available.
 Interested students may apply to the full program or certificate programs through traditional or direct entry.
 Students may also take MACJ courses as a non-matriculated student through the non-degree option.